tldr-pages/tldr/pages/osx/brew.md

 `brew list`

-- Update an installed formula (passing no formula updates all installed formulae):
+- Update an installed formula (passing no `{{formula}}` updates all installed formulae):

 `brew upgrade {{formula}}`

-- Update brew itself:
+- Fetch the newest version of Homebrew and all formulae from GitHub:

 `brew update`

+- Show formulae that have an updated version available:

+`brew outdated`

 - Display information about a formula (version, installation path, dependencies, etc.):